eloots/Pi-Akka-Cluster/exercise_016_add_cluster_client/src/test/resources/README.md

         }
       }
     ```
+2a.
+Change the IP address of zipkin to match your laptop's IP address.
 3. There's also a new file in the resources folder
 `src/main/resources/sudokuclient.conf`
     - This file is contains configuration for the Akka http server that will be running on your local laptop to connect
     to the pi-cluster.

-4. The hostname information in the artery configuration
-    needs to be changed.

-    ```
-    # TODO the hostname should be changed to the
-    hostname of your laptop
-    canonical {
-            hostname = "192.168.0.28"
-            port = 4000
-    }
-    ```
-5. Notice the old main `src/main/scala/org/neopixel/ClusterStatusTrackerMain` is completely commented out.
+4. Notice the old main `src/main/scala/org/neopixel/ClusterStatusTrackerMain` is completely commented out.
 This is because we will be using the file 'AkkaHttpServer' as the main now.
-Look at the Akka Http Server file and make the following changes:

-    *TODO in case we have time for students to modify the file*
-5. Assemble and run this file on your laptop
+5. Run this project on your laptop

-   - Run `sbt assemble`
+   - Run `sbt run`
-   - alternately, you can simply run on your machine with
-   `sbt run`

 6. You can try to post a problem to the http server now
 and notice the type of response you will see